Broadcast Excellence Rush Limbaugh, the EIB Southern Command.

 Maybe this is why I'm getting such hate mail from the Romney people.

-Palin, Kane, Limbaugh, don't want Romney.
+Palin, Kane, Limbaugh don't want Romney.

 And Michael, what can be done about this?

-She said that's one of the things that Mitt Romney has got to solve for his campaign, quite frankly.
+That's one of the things that Mitt Romney has got to solve for his campaign, quite frankly.

-You know, he's played a role in the party, and he has a lot of support behind him.
+You know, he's played a role in the party and he has a lot of support behind him.

 That's the concern that the Sarah Palins and Rush Limbaughs and others have about the way this process is unfolding.

-Getting back to my point, it's time for the adults to step up, run the campaign that's going to talk in a visionary way about the future of our country and leave all the pettiness aside.
+Getting back to my point, it's time for the adults to step up, run the campaign that's going to talk in a visionary way about the future of our country and leave all the pettiness society.

-Okay, so I play you those sound bites to show you there's a narrative out there that has sprung up that's got me, Herman Cain, and Sarah Palin outraged and doing everything we can to fight back at Romney and defend Mitt and so forth.
+Okay, so I play you those sound bites to show you there's a narrative out there that has sprung up that's got me, Herman Kane, and Sarah Palin outraged and doing everything we can to fight back at Romney and defend Mitt and so forth.

-Um I don't know how many of you are hearing this for the first time, like I am.
+I don't know how many of you are hearing this for the first time, like I am.

-I just sit here marvel at it.
+I just sit here and marvel at it.

 I don't know where they get it.